|

 Confectionery: Lactose/saccharum lactin/D-lactose (milk sugar), lecithin (egg/soy origin), capric acid/decanoic acid (animal/vegetable origin) can be used in certain sweets and candies.
 Hard-boiled sugar confectionery like sweets, lollipops, drops and candies (intended for sucking or licking) usually consist of hardened flavoured sucrose and corn syrup.
 Brittle rock sugar candy/mishri is also vegan.
 Barley sugar is hard candy sticks to which barley water and cream of tartar (vegan) is added, whereas barley sugar candy is made from corn syrup.
 Cotton candy/candy floss/fairy floss is a form of spun sugar which is usually coloured pink.
 Butterscotch is made from butter, brown sugar and flavouring.
 Toffee is made from molasses or sugar and butter in different textures and hardness.
 Toffee/caramel apples are apples on sticks coated with toffee.
 Taffy is a chewy, fruity flavoured candy made from corn syrup, butter and glycerine (may be of animal origin) wrapped in wax paper to keep soft.
 Marshmallows, jelly beans/candies, jujubes, gumdrops, gummy bears, and Turkish delight (all soft like rubber) usually contain gelatine.
 Gems/nutties/buttons and certain chewing gums are surface coated with shellac/lac, confectioner’s glaze (insect parts and wings) or beeswax.
 (Interestingly, Cadbury Gems no longer list “Shellac” as an ingredient, but in its place “Glazing Agent (E903)” i.e. Carnauba wax.
 This reminded us of the time when in the late 1970s BWC created public awareness (mainly among Jains in Mumbai) that egg was an ingredient of Bournvita and therefore non-veg.
 As it resulted in a drop in sales of Bournvita, Cadbury India re-formulated its recipe without egg as an ingredient.)
 Nougats are a mixture of caramelised sugar, almonds/other nuts, flavouring and could contain honey as well.
 Divinity/double divinity is a nougat-like confectionery based on egg whites and chopped nuts.
 Praline is a crisp sweet made of nuts and sugar.
 Fudge (a drier variant of fondant) is a very sweet and rich confectionery whose basic ingredients are sugar, butter and milk.
 Marzipan is a paste made from ground almonds and sugar moulded into decorative forms or used for icing cakes; it may or may not contain eggs.

-particularly if made in the Middle East.
+Parle Extra Strong original peppermints contain gelatine although they do not declare it on their wrappers.
+Polo mints contain beef as stated on one of its foreign wrappers.
+So do many other sweets, particularly if made in the Middle East.
 Hotlix is a bizarre brand of brittle candy made with real butterflies and insects (ants, crickets, scorpions, larvae and worms) inside and marketed as “a great gag gift”.

 The sugar produced in India is called refined plantation white sugar which is vegan.
 The refined sugar (brown, white and powdered) manufactured abroad usually involves the bone char filter process.
 (Bones from cows are the only bones used to make bone charcoal.)
 This means that foreign refined sugar is non-vegetarian (plus if made from beetroots which grow underground, unacceptable to some Jains who do not consume them).
 However, in USA, beet sugar refineries generally use the vegetarian approved ION-exchange process in place of bone char filtering.
 This sugar is often labelled granulated or fine granular sugar.

-, molasses, treacle, golden syrups, maple and corn syrups are also commonly used as sweeteners abroad.
+Honey, molasses, treacle, golden syrups, maple and corn syrups are also commonly used as sweeteners abroad.
 (Imitation maple syrup is corn syrup flavoured with the sweet spice sotolon or fenugreek/methi extract, whereas Mapleine is imitation maple flavouring.)
 Whereas honey is the food of bees, and molasses is vegetarian, other syrups could have been processed with pork fat, milk products or animal origin glycerine.
 Furthermore it should be noted that refined sugar marked Kosher maybe unfit for consumption by vegetarians because it may have undergone refining using bone charcoal and Kosher gelatine could have been made from fish bones.
 In recent times animal origin ingredients which are highly processed (such as gelatine, lecithin, stearates, sugar, etc.) are being certified as Kosher/Parvé.

+On a trip abroad, it is obviously not possible to ascertain the origin and type of sugar consumed in food.
 However, as many Indians do carry home-made foods with them, if they are particular on consuming only vegetarian sugar in the tea they drink, they could as well include some Indian-made sugar in their baggage!

 Few people know that it is mandatory to add Vitamin A as a fortifier to commonly utilised food products such as Vanaspati in India, and sugar, flour, etc. in certain Third World countries for supposed health benefits.

 However sugar in itself is certainly not beneficial and its excess consumption leads to Type 2 Diabetes and diseases like obesity, heart and tooth decay.
-(According to the International Diabetes Federation 61.3 million people in India had diabetes in 2011, and we ranked second highest the world – China was first.)
+(According to the International Diabetes Federation 77 million people in India had diabetes in 2019, and we ranked second highest the world – China was first.)
 So then how much sugar is excess?
 Most get shocked to how much sugar we are consuming without realising.
 Our daily consumption could easily be a high as 25 teaspoons or 100 grams.
 For example a cola contains 40 grams, every teaspoon of sugar in our tea and coffee is 4 grams, a slice of brown bread has 1 gram and white bread 2 grams, and almost every packaged food article contains sugar which could be listed as fructose with “no added sugar” declared on the package!
 (Dr Robert H Lustig, an endocrinologist of the University of California’s lecture “Sugar: The Bitter Truth” has been viewed over 4.5 million times on YouTube.)
 Remember, sugar gets consumed in processed foods without people realising (checking) it is an ingredient.
 The Sugar Science website states that added sugars hide in 74% of processed foods under more than 60 different names, for example dextrose, maltose, galactose and maltodextrin.
 The World Health Organisation feels no more than 5% of one’s daily calories should constitute of free sugar which includes added sugar in food as well as sugar found in fruit, juices, syrups, etc. – any thing that’s sweet.
 Interestingly, till the end of the medieval period, sugar was expensive and considered a “fine spice” but during the 1500s technology turned it into a “bulk commodity” and today it is an “essential commodity” in India that sells at a highly subsidised price.

 In 2014 WHO (the World Health Organisation) lowered their recommendation for sugar from 10% to 5% of a person’s total caloric intake, i.e. 4.5 teaspoons/day for a 2000 Kcal diet for an average person.
 This was followed by the Government of India suggesting to aerated drink manufacturers to reduce the sugar in their carbonated soft drinks and other beverages such as colas, sodas, fruit, cordials, sherbets, squashes, juices, pannas, thandai and iced teas.
 Sugar addiction can result in obesity, heart disease and cancer.